serlo/lenabi-migration-algorithm/README.md

 ```

 You can see the result of the migrations in the files `document_v2.json` to
 `document_v4.json`.
-For demonstrating, the repo also contains the diffs of the
+For demonstrating, the repository also contains the diffs of the
 files.

-## Comparision to the migration algorithm of H5P
+## Comparison to the migration algorithm of H5P

 The algorithm specified in this document is compatible to the
 [migration algorithm of H5P](https://h5p.org/documentation/developers/content-upgrade).